ThayRibeiro0/Hooks/README.md

-# Project from Codecademy - Hooks
+# Project from Codecademy - Hooks - EXEMPLE OF CLASSES CAN NOT RUN DIRECT NEED TO CREATE A REACT APP - npx create-react-app project

 ## Description